999888Z/employee-tracker/README.md

 - [Tests](#Tests)
 - [Questions](#Questions)
 ## Installation
 Type "npm start" on the Terminal command line.
+My password for SQL has been removed for security reasons.
+You will have to open the program in a code editor and put in your own SQL password.
 ## Usage
 Follow the instructions on the prompts after starting the app, in order to either view or update the employee database.
 ## License